Menu Cost Calculator

 Enhancing Your Menu Strategy with This Tool

-- Promote high-margin items as specials or combos
+- Feature high-margin items as specials or as part of a combo

-- Rework low-margin items by adjusting ingredients or pricing
+- Refurbish low-margin fare by changing the ingredients or the price

-- Maintain recipe consistency across chefs and shifts
+- Keep recipes uniform between chefs and shifts

 Real Example: Menu Cost Breakdown